camkol/geo-locator/README.md

 ### What I learned

-This was a class project to learn about useEffect.
+This was a class project to learn about custom hooks.

 ### Continued development